uptane/deployment-considerations/faq.md

 received the public scrutiny of Uptane.
 We follow best practice in the security community by having wide-scale, public review.
 This has been proven to be essential time and time again to ensure a design will hold up against attackers, especially those as strong as nation-state actors.
-Furthermore, Uptane's design is heavily influenced by the design of TUF, a widely used software update system with a strong track record of usability and security across millions of devices.
+Furthermore, Uptane's design is heavily influenced by the design of [TUF](https://theupdateframework.io/), a widely used software update system with a strong track record of usability and security across millions of devices.
 As a free and open standard, with no cost to use or adopt, Uptane stands alone in the automotive update space.

 ### **How does Uptane work with other systems and protocols?**
-Other mechanisms for performing update such as XXX, YYY, ZZZ, are compatible with Uptane.
+Other mechanisms for performing updates, such as XXX, YYY, ZZZ, are compatible with Uptane.
 Uptane can use any mechanism for data transport and is designed to provide strong security guarantees even if the underlying network or transport mechanism is compromised.
 If an automaker wants to move to a secure update system, keeping their existing update system as a transport for Uptane is an effective way to do so.